 PAN can occur in people of all ages, from children to the elderly and appears to affect men and women equally.

 The cause of PAN is unknown.
 PAN is not a form of cancer, it is not contagious, and it does not usually occur within families.
 Evidence from research laboratories strongly supports that the immune system plays a critical role in PAN, causing blood vessel and tissue inflammation and damage.
-A form of vasculitis that mimics PAN can occur in people with hepatitis B or C, so performing blood tests for these viruses is important.
+PAN is highly associated with hepatitis B infection.
+Since the hepatitis B vaccine was established, the rates of PAN have decreased significantly.

 Because many different organ systems may be involved, a wide range of symptoms are possible in PAN.
 Patients who have PAN may feel generally ill and fatigued, have fevers, or have loss of appetite and weight.
 They may have symptoms related to areas of involvement such as pain in the muscles and/or joints, skin sores that may appear as hard tender nodules or ulcers, abdominal pain or blood in the stools occurring as a result of intestinal tract involvement, or shortness of breath or chest pain from disease affecting the heart.
 High blood pressure is common in PAN and usually due to vasculitis decreasing blood flow to the kidneys.
 PAN may affect nerves and cause abnormal sensations, numbness or loss of strength.
 Any combination of these symptoms may be present.